Ranking Every Woman's Odds of Winning Historic WWE Elimination Chamber Match

 Alexa Bliss isn't the long shot she might seem to be.
 The Goddess of WWE is one of the favorites to outlast the competition and head to WrestleMania with gold in hand.

 On Monday, Raw general manager Kurt Angle announced the five Superstars who will enter the Chamber to challenge Bliss: Bayley, Sasha Banks, Sonya Deville, Mandy Rose and Mickie James.

-The winner will face Royal Rumble winner Asuka at WrestleMania 34.
+The winner will face Royal Rumble winner Asuka at WrestleMania 34 in April.
 Nia Jax may be added to the mix should she defeat The Empress of Tomorrow at the Elimination Chamber pay-per-view on Feb.
 25.

 The following is a look at the chances of each Chamber entrant based on their spot on the WWE food chain, their past success and how much the company would want to book a match with them against Asuka.
 Odds are the author's opinion.

 The New York Knicks aren't winning the NBA Finals this year, The First Purge isn't winning an Oscar, and Rose vs. Asuka isn't happening at WrestleMania.

 Rose is the rawest wrestler in the Elimination Chamber field.
 She shows flashes of promise between awkward, unsure moments.
 There's no way WWE pushes her into the WrestleMania spotlight at this stage.

 If WWE was going to elevate her to championship status, she would have probably had a better showing at the Royal Rumble.
 Rose lasted less than four minutes in the Battle Royal and didn't eliminate anyone, per WWE.com.

 The Golden Goddess does have the advantage of being able to team up with Deville during the Elimination Chamber bout, but that's not enough to bet on her come Feb.
 25.

 5. Sonya Deville (50-1)